August 4, 2023

 In this syntax:

-• Then, specify the function parameter list surrounded by parentheses after the function name.
+create functionkeywords.
+If you want to replace the existing function, you can use theor replacekeywords. - Then, specify the function parameter list surrounded by parentheses after the function name.
 A function can have zero or many parameters.

-• After that, use the language plpgsql to specify the procedural language of the function.
-Note that PostgreSQL supports many procedural languages, not just plpgsql.
+language plpgsqlto specify the procedural language of the function.
+Note that PostgreSQL supports many procedural languages, not justplpgsql. - Finally, place a block in the dollar-quoted string constant.

 PostgreSQL Create Function statement examples